Axiologic/swarm-engine/README.markdown

+#PrivateSky

 PrivateSky core GitHub public repository.
 Based on Axiologic's work on a new execution engine for swarms.
 Still very beta, for the next months this repository will be used for coordination between partners.

-How should be used for third party applications or by external contributors :
+How should be used for third party applications or by external contributors:
 - clone it
 - add your list of modules and libraries in release or in other folder
 - config and execute builder.js
 - execute engine/launcher.js

+###Temporary precautions
+- if running on Windows enable/grant symlink option/permissions

 For security and code quality reasons all the integration here and releases will be performed manually by a very small core of developers (Sinica and Cosmin)!